Prenuptial & Postnuptial Agreements in Louisiana

 property and assets acquired during the marriage will be fairly handled.

-marriage which require the specific protections afforded by prenuptial
+changed during their marriage which require the specific protections afforded

 Why Should I Establish a Prenuptial & Postnuptial Agreement?

 Louisiana is a community property state, which means that all marital property